QuantumObject/docker-transmission/README.md

 to run it :

-docker run -d -p 9091 angelrr7702/docker-transmission
+docker run -d -p 9091 quantumobject/docker-transmission

 check port that docker will assigne for the container and check with browser at host:port to access it use login/password guest/guest

-if you wan different user and password them :
+if you want different user and password them :

-docker run -d -p 9091 -e USER_T=user_name   -e PASSWD_T=password  angelrr7702/docker-transmission
+docker run -d -p 9091 -e USER_T=user_name   -e PASSWD_T=password  quantumobject/docker-transmission

-this container is not ready at this moment ... been chage image-base to a better one ...